SecureCodeWarrior/sensei-blog-examples/pojoexamples/src/test/java/logging/readme.md

       target: "parentClass"
 ~~~~~~~~

-Note that I changed `SysOutTest` to be a moustache variable, so that it picks up the name of any class I use this recipe in.
+Note that I changed `SysOutTest` to be a mustache variable, so that it picks up the name of any class I use this recipe in.
 And again, I didn't remember the mustache syntax, I used the GUI `show variables` to find the replacement I needed.

 And by fully qualifying the `Logger` to `java.util.logging.Logger`, Sensei will add the import and write the line of code that I want i.e.